The ExoGRAVITY survey: A K-band spectral library of giant exoplanet and brown dwarf companions: Observations and data reduction

-\red{To scale the individual GRAVITY epochs, we applied the following methodology.} First, we determined the best fitting scale factors for all epochs where the host star was used to flux-calibrate the companion spectrum (on-star).
+\red{For scaling the individual GRAVITY epochs, we applied the following methodology.} Firstly, we determined the best fitting scale factors for all epochs where the host star was used to flux-calibrate the companion spectrum (on-star).
 This was done by minimizing the $\chi^2$ between each pair of spectra which is defined as

-while keeping the average scale factor equal to 1. \red{Here $F_i$ are the companion flux spectra and $\Sigma_i$ are their covariances.} Then, we determined the best fitting scale factors for all epochs where a different star (e.g., the swap calibrator) was used to flux-calibrate the companion spectrum (off-star).
+while keeping the average scale factor equal to 1. \red{Here, $F_i$ are the companion flux spectra and $\Sigma_i$ are their covariances.} Then, we determined the best fitting scale factors for all epochs where a different star (e.g., the swap calibrator) was used to flux-calibrate the companion spectrum (off-star).
 This was done by minimizing the $\chi^2$ between a given off-star spectrum and all already scaled on-star spectra.
-If no on-star spectra were available for a given object, the off-star spectra were scaled in the same way as described above for the on-star spectra, i.e., by minimizing the $\chi^2$ between each pair of spectra, while keeping the average scale factor equal to 1.
+If no on-star spectra were available for a given object, the off-star spectra were scaled in the same way as it was described above for the on-star spectra, that is, by minimizing the $\chi^2$ between each pair of spectra while keeping the average scale factor equal to 1.
 This procedure was chosen to give the flux calibration with the on-star reference a higher credibility than that with the off-star reference, because for the former the flux reference source was typically observed closer in time and in the same direction on the sky (i.e., at the same airmass) as the science target (the companion).
 We note that there are only two objects for which no on-star spectra were available, CD-35~2722~b and YSES~1~b.
-For these two objects our absolute flux calibration should be taken with caution.
-The derived scale factors $f$ for all epochs are given in the last column of the observations table on \href{https://doi.org/10.5281/zenodo.17295254}{Zenodo} and shown for all on-star observations in Figure~\ref{fig:fs}.
+For these two objects, our absolute flux calibration should be taken with caution.
+The derived scale factors $f$ for all epochs are given in the last column of the observations table on Zenodo\footnote{Available at \url{https://doi.org/10.5281/zenodo.17295254}} and shown for all on-star observations in Figure~\ref{fig:fs}.
 For these on-star observations, the $1\sigma$ relative flux uncertainty is $\sim7$--8\%.
 An example of the above procedure for HD~206505~b is shown in Figure~\ref{fig:hd206505_b_all} (bottom panel).

 \red{The scaled epochs for all 39 objects are shown in Figure~\ref{fig:all_spectra}.
 After the scaling, the different epochs appear consistent with each other to within their uncertainties.
 Therefore, we can now compute a combined (averaged) spectrum for each object as the covariance-weighted mean spectrum of all available epochs}